fbpx

 5 Social Media tips for Small Churches

-Small Churches need social media tips to engage with their audience better!
+Looking for social media tips for small churches?
+Smaller Churches need social media direction to engage with their audience better!
 For years, smaller ministries were frustrated trying to advertise with small budgets.
-Finally, social media arrived and allowed the opportunity to engage with many people regularly.
+Finally, social media platforms arrived and allowed the opportunity to engage with many people regularly.
 And promote.
 Plus it’s free!
+You need, however, a social media marketing strategy for churches.

 So, with limited staff (or volunteers) in mind, let’s tackle social media strategy so even a part-time person can master it for a small church.
 Who knows, you may accomplish more than other larger churches in your area!

 1. You can’t do it all.
 The more you try to do everything, the less likely you’ll be successful at any.
 So start small.
-It’s almost impossible to do every social media platform well at the same time.
+It’s almost impossible to do all social media platforms well at the same time.
 Perhaps start with Facebook (or Instagram) and get really good at it before expanding (however, capture your church name on all possible social media accounts for the future).

-3. Create a calendar and a rhythm.
+3. Part of Social Media Tips for Small Churches is to create a calendar and establish a rhythm.
 Now build content (the biggest challenge for your social media strategy for churches).
 Start small by creating a sustainable rhythm (3x/week is a good start).
 Create a not-yet-published library of evergreen content (entertaining or motivational graphics/posts that could be used almost any time) in a shared Google or iCloud folder so others can contribute.
 A shared calendar will help keep track of everything else that needs posting.
 Keep posts simple, brief, and consistent in style.
 Follow other professional organizations for design tips.
 Need an inexpensive, easy-to-use, design program?
 Try Canva.

 4. Get a social media scheduler app.
-Hootsuite, SocialPilot, Later, or similar apps allow setup and scheduling of posts so you don’t have to be connected and posting all the time.
+Hootsuite, SocialPilot, Later, or similar apps that work well with church social media outreach allow setup and scheduling of posts so you don’t have to be connected and posting all the time.
 Some let you build an entire week of posts simultaneously as a time saver!
 Choose posting times when your audience is probably bored (i.e. 9 pm after the kids are in bed).
 Some apps suggest times based on your followers.
 NOTE: watch major world events that may make a scheduled post about church events feel insensitive (then postpone the post).

 5. Be consistent with engaging content.
-The final social media tip?
+The final social media tip for small churches?
 Continue.
 Watch what engages and build on successes.
 Be consistent with posting and, most importantly, engage when people comment!
+As you learn, your written strategy and plan can be a wonderful example social media plan for church!

 Free Church Comm Resources